 Food is and always has been the great connector.
 It is that which when placed between us brings us closer together and fosters community.

-But up until a few years ago, the Food Bank Coalition’s distributions of fresh produce and shelf-stable product prevented those without access to a kitchen or shelter from having a way to utilize this nutrition.
+Previously, the SLO Food Bank’s distributions of fresh produce and shelf-stable products prevented those without access to a kitchen or shelter from having a way to utilize this nutrition.

-That’s when a collaborative idea sprung up between the Food Bank Coalition, Janna Nichols and her team at Five Cities Homeless Coalition.
+That’s when a collaborative idea sprung up between the SLO Food Bank, Janna Nichols and her team at Five Cities Homeless Coalition.
 Together we re-imagined food that could be distributed which did not require storage, refrigeration, or cooking.

-What came to be called No-Cook Bags are essentially about four meals and two snacks worth of food which can be used by people without shelter.
+What came to be called No-Cook Bags are essentially about four meals and two snacks worth of food which can be used by people without access to kitchens or shelter.

 With their intended user in mind, these bags contain cans with pull top lids that hold protein, and plastic jars of peanut butter, and other meal items, snacks, and hydration.

 The expansion in the popularity of No-Cook Bags shows that they have proven to be one effective way to connect those who are homeless with next level services that can promote health.
 And for agencies that deal directly with the homeless these no-cook food distributions have served as an invitation for those without shelter to explore the idea of accessing different resources.

 No-Cook Bags are distributed by SLO Food Bank’s Hunger-Relief Network, specifically our partners who serve or interact frequently with people experiencing homelessness.

 Tim Connely, an outreach clinician with Transitions Mental Health, said, “In my outreach to encampments along the Bob Jones Bike Trail an offering the food builds trust.
 People come to view me not as a threat but as a help to them.
 Food is a great way to build that trust and in doing so I’ve been able to place 8 to 10 people on a housing list.”